-Cut PVC sleeves to 12 in (304.8 mm), and cast sleeves into freshly poured concrete of 2,000 PSI (13.8 MPa) or greater.
+Cut PVC sleeves to 12 in (304.8 mm), and cast sleeves into freshly poured concrete of 2,000 PSI (13.8 poured concrete of 2,000 PSI (13.
+MPa) or greater.
 Use duct tape to seal the ends of the PVC sleeve, preventing fresh concrete from filling the sleeve.
 The PVC sleeve must not be cast into concrete within 3-1/2 in (88.9 mm) of any concrete edge.
-When stirrups exist in the column within 2-1/2 in (83.5 mm) of the torout for the (63.5 mm) of the top surface, the minimum column size must be no less than 12 in (304.8 mm) in either direction.
+When stirrups exist in the column within 2-1/2 in (63.5 mm) of the top surface the (63.5 mm) of the top surface, the minimum column size must be no less than 12 in (304.8 mm) in either direction.
 When no stirrups exist, the minimum column size must be no less than 17 in (431.8 mm).

 PVC sleeve should be plumb and must be cast to a minimum depth of 11 in (279.4 mm).
-Ensure the PVC sleevès do not float upwards in the concrete before it sets.
+Ensure the PVC sleeves do not float upwards in the concrete before it sets.
 To help keep sleeves from floating, punch a small air hole through the duct tape on the bottom of the sleeve, and use a vertical 2x4 in the sleeve, nailed to the top of the form.
 This method will also help ensure the sleeve stays plumb.

 A sleeve should normally be placed at the center of the column section.
 This will minimize the tendency to split the column.
-When sleeves are placed at the center of the column section, and when column ties exist in the concrete within 2-1/2 in (63.5 mm) of the top surface (thereby rossing the potential fracture surface), the minimum column size permitted is 12 in (304.8 mm) measured perpendicular to the direction of the span of the lifeline system.
-When there are no such ties the minimum column. no such ties, the minimum column dimension measured perpendicular to the span of the lifeline system is 17 in (431.8 mm).
+When sleeves are placed at the center of the column section, and when column ties exist in the concrete within 2-1/2 in (63.5 mm) of the top surface (thereby crossing the potential fracture surface), the minimum column mm) measured perpendicular to the direction of the span of the lifeline system.
+When there are no such ties, the minimum column dimension measured perpendicular to the span of the lifeline system is 17 in (431.8 mm).
 Sleeves should never be placed closer than 3-1/2 in (88.9 mm) to any edge of the column cross-section.